nselem/bigscape-corason/README.md

 # BiG-SCAPE/CORASON pipeline

-This tutorial covers [installation](#Installation) and [BiG-SCAPE CORASON examples](#big-scape-corason-examples).
-To a more detailed explanation about parameters in BiG-SCAPE or CORASON please consult their wiki sites.
+This tutorial covers [installation](pages/installation) and [BiG-SCAPE CORASON examples](pages/examples).
+To get a more detailed explanation about parameters in BiG-SCAPE or CORASON please consult their wiki sites.

 <table>
    <tr>